Skip to content

 The first option would be to look at professional organizations such as the Network of Independent Interventionists (NII) and the Association of Intervention Specialists (AIS).

-The Robert Alexander Center for recovery is located in the Mt.
+The Robert Alexander Center for Recovery is located in the Mt.
 Washington area of Kentucky and can help provide you with an intervention for drug addicts.
 Speak with a representative today by calling (844) 328-8406.

 Don't Wait Another Day & Get Help Now at Our Alcohol Treatment Program in Kentucky

 The Robert Alexander Center for Recovery is a drug and alcohol addiction rehab treatment center for the Mt.
 Washington area of Kentucky.
-At our facility, we are able to provide you with detox services, inpatient rehab, partial hospitalization program, intensive outpatient program, outpatient treatment programing, after-care programming, and family therapy.
+At our facility, we are able to provide you with detox services, inpatient rehab, partial hospitalization program, intensive outpatient program, outpatient treatment programs, after-care programming, and family therapy.

 With the variety of treatment programs that we offer, we are confident that you will be able to start your recovery journey with a running start.
 You are able to move seamlessly between our programs which will provide you with continuous addiction treatment for the length of time that you need.